Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

   This is new package.
 Several overlapping keywords are used to index related functions.

 * checking installed packaged size ...
-NOTE installed size is 23.3Mb sub-directories of 1Mb or more: data      3.2Mb extdata  19.6Mb
+NOTE installed size is 13.0Mb sub-directories of 1Mb or more: data      3.2Mb extdata   9.3Mb

-    data included has been chosen to balance both a small package size and utility for the user. data has been compressed to decrease file sizes.
+    data included has been chosen to balance both a small package size, sufficient unit testing, and utility for the user.
+    Rdata files has been compressed to decrease file sizes.